proven-network/proven-node/README.md

 - [radix-rola](crates/radix-rola): Rust port of the Radix ROLA example code.
 - [radix-stream](crates/radix-stream): Handles processing transactions and events from Radix DLT.
 - [runtime](crates/runtime): Manages a pool of V8 isolates for running proven application code.
-- [sessions](crates/sessions): Manages all user sessions (created via ROLA) and their associated data.
+- [sessions](crates/sessions): Manages RPC sessions and associated data.
 - [sql](crates/sql): Abstract interface for managing SQL storage.
 - [sql-direct](crates/sql-direct): Implementation of SQL storage using files on disk, for local development.
 - [sql-streamed](crates/sql-streamed): Implementation of SQL storage using a streams as an append-only log.